 WHERE: New England Youth Theatre, 100 Flat Street, Brattleboro, VT

-The festival brings films to Southern Vermont that can often only be seen if you’re lucky enough to be able to travel to film festivals like Tribeca and Sundance.
-Many of the films which have been included in the Women’s Film Festival over the years have gone on to receive acclaim and award nominations.
+The Women’s Film Festival brings films to Southern Vermont that can often only be seen if you’re lucky enough to be able to travel to festivals like Tribeca, Toronto and Sundance.
+Many of the films included in the Women’s Film Festival over the years have gone on to receive acclaim and award nominations.

 It is also a major fundraiser for the work of the Women’s Freedom Center, a non-profit domestic and sexual violence organization in Southeastern Vermont.